Drug & Alcohol Rehab Dorset & Near Dorset

 Empty chairs set up for a group therapy session at a drug and alcohol rehab in Dorset

 Many people believe that in order for rehab to work, the person attending needs to go willingly.
-However, in many circumstances people can enter rehab in Devon with some encouragement from friends and family and it will still work.
+However, in many circumstances, people can enter rehab in Devon with some encouragement from friends and family and it will still work.

-They each take it in turns to talk about their concerns for the person struggling with an alcohol or drug addiction, and how their addiction is affecting their life.
+Usually, the first intervention is when close friends and family members gather together and confront the person about their addiction.
+They each take it in turns to talk about their concerns for the person struggling with an alcohol or drug addiction, how their addiction is affecting their life and why they think they need help or rehab.

 This technique revolves around five distinct principles [53]; Ask, Advise, Assess, Assist, and Arrange.

-In many cases, this is enough to make the person own up to their struggles.
+In many cases, this is enough to make the person own up to their struggles and want to enter rehab treatment.
+However, there are times when a professional interventionist may be needed.

+Community Reinforcement And Family Training [54], otherwise known as CRAFT, approaches interventions from a different angle.
 Instead of confronting someone about their addiction, CRAFT teaches friends and family members to think about the ways in which they may be unintentionally enabling the addiction.

 As well as this, a professional interventionalist can teach families how and when to approach the idea of rehab with the substance user.

-This is a less confrontational way to begin the journey towards sobriety and is often easier for the substance user to handle as they will not feel that they are being ganged upon.
+This is a less confrontational way to begin the journey towards sobriety at rehab and is often easier for the substance user to handle as they will not feel that they are being ganged upon.

 Can someone force me to go to drug and alcohol rehab in Dorset or near Dorset?